John DeLorean: Chevrolet

 In 1972, DeLorean was appointed to the position of vice president of car and truck production for the entire General Motors line, and his eventual rise to president seemed inevitable.
 However, the idea of him assuming that position was almost intolerable to GM executives, and on April 2, 1973, he announced that he was leaving the company, telling the press, "I want to do things in the social area.
 I have to do them, and unfortunately the nature of our business just didn't permit me to do as much as I wanted."
 However, it had been rumored that he had been fired.
 GM gave him a Florida Cadillac franchise as a retirement gift, and DeLorean took over the presidency of The National Alliance of Businessmen, a charitable organization with the mission of employing Americans in need, founded by Lyndon Johnson and Henry Ford II.
-GM was a major contributor to the group and agreed to continue his salary while he remained president of NAB.

 DeLorean was sharply critical of the direction GM had taken by the start of the 1970s, as well as objecting to the idea of using rebates to sell cars: "There's no forward response at General Motors to what the public wants today.
 A car should make people's eyes light up when they step into the showroom.
-Rebates are merely a way of convincing customers to buy bland cars they're not interested in."
+Rebates are merely a way of convincing customers to buy bland cars they're not interested in."After DeLorean left General Motors, Patrick Wright, author and former Business Week reporter, approached him with the idea of writing a book based on his experiences there.
+DeLorean agreed to dictate his recollections for Wright, who wrote the book.
+The final product, published in 1979, On a Clear Day You Can See General Motors, sold approximately 1.6 million copies, but disagreements over the content led to a conflict between the collaborators, with Wright eventually publishing the book on his own.

 DeLorean Motor Company

 DeLorean left General Motors in 1973 to form his own company, the DeLorean Motor Company.
+He raised $200 million to launch the company, including $4 million from his own pocket.
 A two-seat sports car prototype was shown in the mid-1970s called the DeLorean Safety Vehicle (DSV), with its bodyshell designed by Italdesign's Giorgetto Giugiaro.
-The car entered into production as the DeLorean.
-The car's body distinctively used stainless steel and featured gull-wing doors.
-It was powered by the "Douvrin" V6 engine developed by Peugeot, Renault, and Volvo (known as the PRV).
+The car entered into production as the DMC DeLorean.
+The car's body distinctively has stainless steel and featured gull-wing doors.
+It is powered by the "Douvrin" V6 engine developed by Peugeot, Renault, and Volvo (known as the PRV).